coder102510/wing.js/README.md

   </body>
 </html>
 ```
 # There you have it!
-A short intro to wing.js!
+A short intro to wing.js and blade.js!